- Our Commitment

 - Solar Energy

-Customers who wish to purchase a renewable generation system and connect it to JEA’s grid must apply for the DG program.
+Customers who wish to purchase a renewable generation system and connect it to JEA’s grid must apply for Interconnection under the Distributed Generation Policy.
 Follow the steps listed to make the process as simple as possible.

 Apply for Distributed Generation

 Once your system is installed, it’s important to know the steps to take before turning it on.
 This will ensure the safety of JEA employees and the electric grid.

 Requirements After Installation

 Customers who install approved renewable generation systems at their home or business and connect them to JEA’s electric grid are subject to JEA's Distributed Generation Policy.

 By participating in Distributed Generation, a customer is able to buy electricity from JEA when their renewable generation system doesn’t produce enough energy to meet their needs, and sell energy (kWh) to the grid when it produces more energy than needed at

 - Customers who send energy to JEA will receive an energy credit at JEA’s fuel rate.